-RK Solar and Consulting Services Enphase micro inverter gives peace of mind for users who want to track their energy consumption and how their panels are performing.
+RK Solar and Consulting Services Enphase micro inverters gives peace of mind for users who want to track their energy consumption and how their panels are performing.
 Through the online tools, users are able to monitor their system in real time and how much energy they're producing and consuming via smartphone, tablet or computer.

 Knowing what your system is doing at any given time is a fantastic tool for getting the most out of solar power, says Kunal.
-By pinpointing when you're likely to consume the most power, or when your system is producing the most energy, you're about to optimise your energy consumption on a daily basis. lets
+By pinpointing when you're likely to consume the most power, or when your system is producing the most energy, you're about to optimise your energy consumption on a daily basis.

 Linking micro inverters and solar batteries